A necessary and sufficient condition for convergence of the zeros of random polynomials: A deterministic convergence statement

-As the polynomial on the left hand side above is monic and degree $n$, the minimality of $q_n$ implies that the left hand side of \eqref{E:pn-prod} is bounded below by $||q_n||_{L^p(\tau)}.$ By equation \eqref{E:q-p}, this implies that $\ell(n) = o(n)$.
-This proves (i).
+As the polynomial on the left hand side above is monic and degree $n$, the minimality of $q_n$ implies that the left hand side of \eqref{E:pn-prod} is bounded below by $||q_n||_{L^p(\tau)}.$ By equation \eqref{E:q-p}, this implies that $\ell(n) = o(n)$, completing the proof of (i).